hoyce/wordpress-plugin-for-univ-analytics-injector/readme.txt

 == Description ==

 Universal Analytics Injector for Wordpress is a plugin which makes it easy for you to start collecting statistics with Google Analytics on your WordPress blog.
 This plugin make use of additional functionality for more advanced analytics tracking eg. outbound links, videos, mailto links, downloads etc.
-This plugin is based on the GAS project on Github: https://github.com/CardinalPath/gas After the installation of the plugin you just click on the "US Injector" in the "Settings" menu and add your Google Tracking code (eg. UA-xxxxx-1) and your domain (eg. .mydomain.com) in the admin form.
+After the installation of the plugin you just click on the "US Injector" in the "Settings" menu and add your Google Tracking code (eg. UA-xxxxx-1) and your domain (eg. .mydomain.com) in the admin form.